fraterrisus/walkthroughs/aethus/items.md

 *Where:* Found throughout the various Facilities; craft at a [Crafting Bench](#crafting-bench).

 *Blueprints:*
-- **Mk 1:** Inner Caves, foot of the elevator, outside facility Beta.
+- **Mk 1:** Inner Caves, foot of the elevator, outside facility Beta; or $1000 at RAPP-0.
+- **Mk 2:** $2500 at RAPP-2.

 *Cost (mark 1):* 2x [Oxite](#oxite), 1x [Kalynite Bar](#kalynite-bar)<br />
 *Cost (mark 2):* 4x [Oxite](#oxite), 1x [Kalynite Bar](#kalynite-bar), 1x [Basic Electronics](#basic-electronics)

 These generate a short-lived region of breathable atmosphere.
 Throw them against a wall (or the ground) to activate.
 The Mark I model will save you from dying but probably will not fully recharge your air tank; the Mark II will do significantly better.
-However, if you use more than two of them in a row without finding some other source of air, you will get **Oxygen Poisioning**.

 {% endaethusitem %}
 {% aethusitem 'Packaged Foodstuffs' %}